DanielAlvarez2/mern-olea/README.md

 *******************************************
 OPTIMIZATIONS
 *******************************************

+is image data being sent to server first/should be only url's
 confirm input fields with maxLength of 500 working
 add meta tags in index.html with keywords
 conditionally render using a state variable 2 different toggle switch images